Authing/docs/docs/en/guides/faqs/how-to-build-a-proxy.md

 2020/09/23 19:25:34 tcp http(s) proxy on [::]:xxxxxx
 ```

-Please make sure that the firewall rules of the server allow Approw server access.The external IP of the Approw server is:
+Please make sure that the firewall rules of the server allow Authing server access.The external IP of the Authing server is:

 ```
 52.80.250.250
 140.179.19.50